joaoaapinho/J-M-Corporate-Catalog-and-Business-Dashboard/README.md

 ![catalog](https://user-images.githubusercontent.com/114337279/230591467-3e113662-d357-45d9-bf3a-7dea08824278.gif)

 This Flask application provides a corporate catalog for workers to browse forthcoming store articles that are not yet publicly available.
-This page includes routes to the login, registration, catalog, and logout sites, as well as 404 error handling.

-It offers session management tools that ensure that specific routes are only accessible to logged-in users while connecting to a MySQL database using SQLAlchemy to store user registration and information and validate credentials.
+This service includes routes to:

+- **Login** - The login route handles user authentication by comparing the user's input credentials to data saved in the database.
+If the credentials provided are validated through the performed SQL querying, the user is logged in and forwarded to the catalog page.
+Otherwise, an error flash message appears, and the user is sent to the login page to try again.
+- **Registration** -  Corporate users can register on the J&M website using the registration method.
+After the registration form is submitted, the route checks to see if the entered username already exists in the database.
+If this occurs, the user is advised of the problem and returned to the registration page.
+If the username does not already exist in the database, the new user's credentials (i.e., incremental user_id, username and hashed password) are saved, and they are instantly logged in and routed to the catalog page.
+- **Catalog** - Only logged-in users may access the catalog route, which displays the company's product catalog.
+Users may explore the different product information, read an appreciation message left by J&M, have access to a support contact and logout.
+- **Logout** - The logout route locks out the user by deleting their session data and sending them to the login page.
+Having logged out, the user must re-enter their credentials to access the website's protected sections.
+- **Error 404 handling** - The 404 error route is a custom error page that appears when a user attempts to navigate to a non-existent website.
+The error notice instructs the user to return to the previous page.

-Overall, this page may serve as an entry point to the Business Dashboard's Authentication Page via the Corporate Banner, in addition to offering a secure and unique manner for workers to become familiar with special J&M product information.
+Overall, this service can be seen as an alternative entry point to the Business Dashboard's Authentication Page via the Corporate Banner Section, in addition to offering a secure and exciting manner for workers to become familiar with special J&M product information.

 <h3> Business Dashboard </h3>